ArtResin Epoxy Review: From A Resin Blog

 What Are The product Features Of ArtResin?

-ArtResin gives you a crystal-clear, high-gloss finish that is super shiny.
+ArtResin gives you a clear, high gloss finish that is super shiny.
 When I use it, I never have a problem with cloudiness.

 ArtResin has self-leveling properties, so that’s going to spread over the item evenly.
 I made a really large table one time and poured the ArtResin in the middle, and it spread out slowly and levelled.